Pearson-Higher-Ed/design/TEMPLATE-Component/v1.0.0-beta.1/index.md

 title: Component X # Plural, sentence case, remember to update folder name
 section: Components
 version: 1.0.0-beta.1
-status: active # Parker: May revisit in the next version
+status: active # Mark the latest version (both published and beta) as active.
+Mark previous versions as "deprecated"
 implemented: false
 implementation: # PDA team's responsibility
 tagline: # What is this component?
 What does it do?